Frequently Asked Questions

 1. What areas of the city is The Parks Trust responsible for?

 The Trust has 999-year parkland leases on the larger parks and green spaces in Milton Keynes.
 The freehold belongs to Milton Keynes Council.
-These areas include: Campbell Park, Ouzel Valley Linear Park, Great Linford Manor Park, Ouse Valley Linear Park, Linford Wood, Howe Park Wood, Shenley Wood, Loughton Brook Linear Park, Broughton and Caldecotte Brooks, Elfield Park and the canalside broadwalk.
+These areas include: Campbell Park, Ouzel Valley Linear Park, Great Linford Manor Park, Ouse Valley Linear Park, Linford Wood, Howe Park Wood, Shenley Wood, the Loughton Brook, Broughton Brook and Caldecotte Brook Linear Parks, Elfield Park, Stanton Low Park and the canalside broadwalk.
 The leases require the Trust to keep and maintain these areas for the benefit of the public.
 No major changes to the leasehold/freehold can be made without the full agreement of both Milton Keynes Council and the Trust.

-In 2015, the Trust bought the freehold of the Linford Lakes Nature Reserve in order to secure this for the benefit of Milton Keynes.
+In 2015, the Trust bought the freehold of the Linford Lakes Nature Reserve from Hanson Ltd in order to secure this important wildlife site for the benefit of Milton Keynes.

 The main parks we are responsible for are shown on our parkland map.

-The Trust has 125-year leases on Caldecotte Lake, Willen Lake north and south, Wolverton Mill Lakes, Blue Bridge (dry balancing lake) and Furzton Lake.
+The Trust has 125-year leases on Caldecotte Lake, Willen Lake north and south and Furzton Lake.
 These leases require The Parks Trust to keep the land around the lakes as parkland and manage its use for recreational purposes.
 The freeholder of the lakes is Anglian Water who retains responsibility for the flood control structures.

 The Trust owns commercial properties in Milton Keynes including some local shopping centres, shops, industrial units, office blocks and miscellaneous properties.
 The income from renting out these properties helps The Parks Trust pay for the upkeep and maintenance of its parks.